CBS Building

-The building is on Sixth Avenue (Avenue of the Americas) between 52nd and 53rd streets, although its main entrances are on the side streets.
+The building is located on the eastern side of Sixth Avenue (Avenue of the Americas) between 52nd and 53rd streets, with its main entrances on the side streets.
 The "Black Rock" nickname is derived from the design of its facade, which consists of angled dark-gray granite piers alternating with dark-tinted glass.
 The facade was designed to make the building appear as a continuous slab.
-Inside, the building has a gross floor area of approximately 800000 sqft.
-The building's superstructure is made of reinforced concrete, and steel beams are only used below ground.
-Saarinen referred to the building as the "simplest skyscraper statement in New York".
+The building has a gross floor area of approximately 800000 sqft.
+The building's superstructure is made of reinforced concrete, and steel beams are only used below ground; the concrete frame uses polyurethane insulation.

-The design was finalized in 1961 and, despite Saarinen's death shortly afterward, construction started in 1962.
+The design was finalized in 1961, and, despite Saarinen's death shortly afterward, construction started in 1962.
 The first employees moved into the building in late 1964 and it was completed the following year.
-The building initially served as the headquarters of CBS, which occupied all the above-ground space until the early 1990s, when CBS started leasing some stories to other tenants.
+The building initially served as the headquarters of CBS, which occupied all the above-ground space until the early 1990s, when it started leasing some stories to other tenants.
 The New York City Landmarks Preservation Commission designated the CBS Building as a city landmark in 1997.
 CBS attempted to sell the building twice between 1998 and 2001, and ViacomCBS again attempted to sell it in early 2020.
-Harbor Group International agreed to buy the structure in August 2021.
+Harbor Group International agreed to buy the structure in August 2021 and renovated it in 2023.

 Site

-The CBS Building is at 51 West 52nd Street in the Midtown Manhattan neighborhood of New York City.
-It is on the eastern side of Sixth Avenue (officially Avenue of the Americas) between 52nd and 53rd Streets.
+The CBS Building is at 51 West 52nd Street in the Midtown Manhattan neighborhood of New York City, New York, U.S. It is on the eastern side of Sixth Avenue (officially Avenue of the Americas) between 52nd and 53rd streets.
 The lot covers 47,725 ft2.
-The site has a frontage of 255 ft on 52nd Street to the south, with a depth of 200 ft between 52nd and 53rd Streets.
+The site has a frontage of 255 ft on 52nd Street to the south, with a depth of 200 ft between 52nd and 53rd streets.
 Nearby buildings include the Credit Lyonnais Building to the west, the New York Hilton Midtown to the northwest, 53W53 to the north, the Museum of Modern Art (MoMA) to the northeast, the 53rd Street Library and 21 Club to the east, and 75 Rockefeller Plaza to the southeast.
 The CBS Building stands directly above a New York City Subway tunnel connecting the Sixth Avenue and 53rd Street subway lines.

 The building, developed for broadcasting company CBS, was designed to occupy only 60 percent of its site.
 It is three blocks north of Rockefeller Center, the headquarters of CBS's rival NBC.
 By the late 1950s, the midtown section of Sixth Avenue was being developed with office towers and hotels, including the Hilton hotel, the Time-Life Building, and the Equitable Building at 1285 Avenue of the Americas.
-Just before the building's construction, the site was occupied by five apartment buildings of four stories each, as well as a 25000 ft2 parking lot.
-William Zeckendorf had acquired all of these structures but sold them to CBS before he could develop them.
+The CBS Building had replaced five apartment buildings of four stories each, as well as a 25000 ft2 parking lot.
+CBS had acquired these structures in July 1960 from developer William Zeckendorf, who had been forced to sell the site to pay off increasing debts.